 Copperhead snakes are some of the most common venomous snakes in the eastern part of the United States.
 However, many people see a copperhead without realizing it.
 This is because they can be difficult to identity if you’re not sure what you’re looking for – just like with the cottomouths in Alabama.
 You can tell a copperhead by their distinct copper color.
 They also have a unique hourglass pattern along their body, usually made up by darker red or brown splotches.

-There are many different species that utilize mimicry to take advantage of this dangerous reputation.
+Many different species utilize mimicry to take advantage of this dangerous reputation.
 Two notable species are the scarlet snake (Cemophora coccinea) and the scarlet kingsnake (Lampropeltis elapsoides).

-While it can be confusing to tell this venomous species from nonvenomous species, there’s a rhyme to help: “red on yellow will kill a fellow, red on black will give him some slack”.
+While it can be confusing to tell this venomous species from nonvenomous species, there’s a rhyme to help: “red on yellow will kill a fellow, red on black will give him some slack.”
 This refers to the pattern of different colored bands along the snake’s body and which order they’re in.
-Note, it’s important to realize that this isn’t a global rhyme.
-While it can help tell different states apart in the United States, it may not be the same for tropical snakes or snakes in different regions.
+Note it’s important to realize that this isn’t a global rhyme.
+While it can help tell different states apart in the United States, it may not be the same for tropical snakes or snakes in other regions.

 Coral snakes are adaptable and eat a wide variety of prey thanks to their ability to survive in most areas.